magnos-code/magnos/docs/source/tutorials/tutorial_2.rst

 .. figure:: simple_cubic_3d_stretched2.png
    :figwidth: 600

-   *Figure 3.
-The cell from part #2 with a second interaction (solid blue arrow) added.
+   *The cell from part #2 with a second interaction (solid blue arrow) added.
 Four new interactions are generated under symmetry (dotted arrows).*

-Keeping the same stretched cell, we now add a second interaction along the z-axis, as shown in Figure 3:
+Keeping the same stretched cell, we now add a second interaction along the z-axis, as shown in Figure 12:

 .. code-block::